supertetelman/deepops/README.md

 ```

 > Note: If the `iso-loader` POD fails to mount the CephFS volume, you may need to restart the kubelet service on the master node(s): `ansible mgmt -b -a "systemctl restart kubelet"`
+> You may see an error that looks like this in your syslog file: `failed to get Plugin from volumeSpec for volume "cephfs" err=no volume plugin matched`

 __Configure__